 State support and benefits

 If you live overseas for a long period, you may lose your residency status in your home country.
-This could mean that you are not entitled to state benefits, both while you are away and for a period when you return.
+This could mean that you are not entitled to state benefits while you are away and for a period when you return.
 This can include social security and pensions.

 On the other hand, some host countries require long-term residents to subscribe to their own legally mandated benefits.
-You may find you have to pay for these in addition to the payments you are making for your benefits back home.
+You may have to pay for these in addition to the payments you make for your benefits back home.

 In almost every country, foreigners need specific permits to work there.
 Working on the wrong kind of visa poses serious legal implications for both you and your employer.
 Both you and your employer could be fined, or you could face deportation for violating immigration laws.